danilkiff/pq3.ru/content/posts/agi/Comparative report on reflective AGI architectures.md

 **Plan ==for evolution==:** Architect systems for safe, staged self-improvement, and collective epistemic repair.

-AGI resilience is not a static property but an ongoing process—requiring transparent, auditable, and human-aligned reflection mechanisms at the heart of AGI design.
+AGI resilience is not a static property but an ongoing process--requiring transparent, auditable, and human-aligned reflection mechanisms at the heart of AGI design.